 Experienced attorney serving injured motorists in New Mexico

 Drivers in the Albuquerque area often have to share Interstates 40 and 25 with large commercial trucks.
-But when one of these massive vehicles loses control, the damage it causes to nearby vehicles can be catastrophic.
+When one of these massive vehicles loses control, the damage it causes to nearby cars can be catastrophic.
 Jackknife truck accidents occur when the trailer of a large truck spins out at a 90-degree angle, forming the shape of a jackknife.
 This typically happens when the trailer is empty or carrying a light cargo load.
-When the trailer swings around, it can strike other vehicles, resulting in multiple injuries to other drivers and passengers.
+When the trailer swings around, it can strike other cars, resulting in multiple injuries to other drivers and passengers.

 Attorney Andras Szantho understands how complicated jackknife truck accidents can be.
 Trucking companies, and their insurance providers, can often be difficult to deal with.
 Fortunately, attorney Szantho knows how to deal with them.
 He has years of experience and legal knowledge handling complex truck accidents.
 He can answer your questions.
 He can work with you to develop a winning strategy.
 Contact us today and find out how we can help you.